-The Understanding America Study (UAS) is a panel at the University of Southern California (USC) of approximately 6,000 individuals representing the entire United States.
+The Understanding America Study (UAS) is a panel of households at the University of Southern California (USC) of approximately 13,000 respondents representing the entire United States.
 The study is an ‘Internet Panel,’ which means that respondents answer our surveys on a computer, tablet, or smart phone, wherever they are and whenever they wish to participate.

 For any other inquiries, please write to us!